 There are many such sustainability projects, but in general they help you calculate your business’ carbon footprint and then lead you through the process of how to reduce and offset it, regardless of the size of your company.

-For instance, if you purchase carbon offsets that plant trees (native species that will not be harvested at a later date), the trees erase the emissions you and your business are unable to control.
+For instance, if you purchase carbon offsets that plant trees (native species that will not be harvested at a later date) like a shipping carbon offset, the trees erase the emissions you and your business are unable to control.
 Investigate the offset provider to ensure that the trees are not only placed in their natural habitat, but also will support spontaneous and native planting as well.

 There are many alternative projects listed by reputable GHG registries, such as methane capture and other carbon conversion technologies to consider, and they all offer their own unique benefits.
 However, you should take some time to consider precisely how they intend to offset your business’ carbon emissions to ensure that the projects they are undertaking are actively beneficial and sustainable, because when done right, offsetting is an excellent step towards achieving net zero emissions.